iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.soc.mycolorado 3 reviews"/>
 </p>

+> 2 factor authentication not working.
+I've been waiting for 15 mins for the code to be text to me so I can buy a lighter and nothing!
+It's a waste of energy. ---Sure, thanks for the acknowledgement. 👍When this app is working, its amazing.<br> :date: __2021-03-25 05:22:11__

 > When and if I'm allowed to use this electronic ID to show to a cop I should be able to "lock" everything else so cop can stop and prevent snooping in my phone other than the ID itself.<br> :date: __2021-03-08 17:03:23__

 > Can't get it to scan my id in????<br> :date: __2021-02-26 21:16:20__